merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 Similarly, you can add these gene clusters into collections with whatever name you like, and summarize those collections later.

 {:.warning}
-Advanced access to gene clusters is also possible through the command line through the program `anvi-get-sequences-for-gene-clusters`.
+Advanced access to gene clusters is also possible through the command line through the program {% include PROGRAM name="anvi-get-sequences-for-gene-clusters" %}.
 For more information see [this issue](https://github.com/merenlab/anvio/issues/668#issuecomment-354195886) or this [vignette](http://merenlab.org/software/anvio/vignette/#anvi-get-sequences-for-gene-clusters).

 ## Inferring the homogeneity of gene clusters

 {:.notice}
-This functionality is available since anvi'o `v5.2` (here is the original contribution from Mahmoud Yousef).
+This functionality is available since anvi'o `v5.2` thanks to the efforts of Mahmoud Yousef.

 Gene clusters are good, but not all gene clusters are created equal.
 By simply inspecting the alignments within just a few of gene clusters, you can witness differing levels of disagreements between amino acid sequences across different genomes.

 ### Concept of homogeneity

 A gene cluster may contain amino acid sequences from different genomes that are almost identical, which would be a highly homogeneous gene cluster.
-Another gene cluster may contain highly divergent amino acid sequnces from different genomes, which would then be a highly non-homogeneous one, and so on.
+Another gene cluster may contain highly divergent amino acid sequences from different genomes, which would then be a highly non-homogeneous one, and so on.

 One could infer the nature of sequence homogeneity within a gene cluster by focusing on two primary attributes of sequence alignments: functional homogeneity (i.e., how conserved aligned amino acid residues across genes), and geometric homogeneity (i.e., how does the gap / residue distribution look like within a gene cluster regardless of the identity of amino acids).
 While it is rather straightforward to have an idea about the homogeneity of gene clusters through the manual inspection of the aligned sequences within them, it has not been possible to quantify this information automatically.
 But anvi'o now has you covered.